phone_icon

 • Hotel for 1 night in Berlin

 Combine several of the most popular cities in Germany!
 Visit Berlin (a cultural capital; art, theater, opera, dance - there is no shortage of activities here), Dresden, Leipzig and Weimar (a city in central Germany.
 It's known as the birthplace of Weimar Classicism, a humanistic cultural movement).
 Go back to Berlin for one last glace, before heading back home.
 Travel between cities with the ICE train.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

 Flexible Itinerary